-5.12.12.3.1 If an Installed Capacity Supplier (i) experiences a Forced Outage(s) and/or derate(s) due to lack of fuel in a Winter Performance Month and/or (ii) fails to establish or maintain the operating plan and related supply, transportation, and/or replenishment agreements for the MW level it has elected in accordance with Section 5.12.15.2 of this Services Tariff and the ISO Procedures, the ISO shall calculate a UCAP base differential amount ("Base Differential

-Amount") for each month in the subject Capability Year.
-The Base Differential Amount for month m shall be calculated by multiplying (i) the ratio of the UCAP the Installed Capacity Supplier sold in month m to the amount of UCAP the Installed Capacity Supplier was qualified to sell in month m and (ii) the amount of UCAP the Installed Capacity Supplier was qualified to sell in month m minus the amount of UCAP the Installed Capacity Supplier was qualified to sell in month m minus the amount of UCAP the Installed Capacity Supplier would have been qualified to sell in month m if the Installed Capacity Supplier had not elected to enter any MW in the firm fuel Capacity Accreditation Resource Class.
+5.12.12.3.1 If an Installed Capacity Supplier (i) experiences a Forced Outage(s) and/or derate(s) due to lack of fuel in a Winter Performance Month and/or (ii) fails to establish or maintain the operating plan and related supply, transportation, and/or replenishment agreements for the MW level it has elected in accordance with Section 5.12.15.2 of this Services Tariff and the ISO Procedures, the ISO shall calculate a UCAP base differential amount ("Base Differential Amount") for each month in the subject Capability Year.
+The Base Differential Amount for month m shall be calculated by multiplying (i) the ratio of the UCAP the Installed Capacity Supplier was qualified to sell in month m and (ii) the amount of UCAP the Installed Capacity Supplier was qualified to sell in month m if the Installed Capacity Supplier would have been qualified to sell in month m if the Installed Capacity Supplier had not elected to enter any MW in the firm fuel Capacity Accreditation Resource Class.